NunoAlexandre/nunoalexandre.github.io/_posts/2016-04-27-languages.markdown

 comments: true
 ---

-Some advocate that programming languages are no more than mere tools.
+To some people programming languages are no more than mere tools.
-We can say the same about Mathematics but we are missing a lot.
+We can say the same about Mathematics but we would be missing a lot.

 The design involved in a programming language marks a tremendous difference on how it makes you think and what code you write.
-In general we hate to hear that we are wrong and this affects our way of choosing and approaching programmming languages.

 <img src="/images/languages-perspective.jpg"/>